 Google really just wants to give the most accurate results in the rankings and this new algorithm is a major step toward achieving this.

-Google are trying to generate the most accurate results, questions such as: “Where is the closest place in Portsmouth to buy an Android Phone”, originally may have generated search results by matching the words, such as find pages with the terms ‘Android phone’ and ‘Portsmouth’ in them.
+Google is trying to generate the most accurate results, questions such as: “Where is the closest place in Portsmouth to buy an Android Phone”, originally may have generated search results by matching the words, such as find pages with the terms ‘Android phone’ and ‘Portsmouth’ in them.
 Hummingbird however tries to focus on the meaning behind the words such as where and the location to give you the most accurate results possible.

 There was a strong feeling that Google was always going to go this way and it makes perfect sense as they want people to find exactly what they are looking for with one search rather than having to sift through multiple searches.

-Google are careful not to give too much away about the Hummingbird update but you can read a more in depth review about it here from Danny Sullivan, a Founding Editor of Search Engine Land.
+Google are careful not to give too much away about the Hummingbird update but you can read a more in-depth review about it here from Danny Sullivan, a Founding Editor of Search Engine Land.

-Speak with a SpecialistGet a Free SEO Audit
+Speak with a Specialist.
+Get a Free SEO Audit.